 Freecodecamp also has a complete course on R, Python for beginners on YouTube.
 It always puts out new content to keep you up with the latest trends in the industry and help you upskill yourself.

-Simplilearn has 10 hours long beginner-friendly course on YouTube which will give you a brief about Microsoft Excel, SQL, Python.
+Simplilearn has a beginner-friendly course on YouTube that will give you a brief about Microsoft Excel, SQL, Python.

 After this course, you can decide whether you want to pursue a career in Data Analytics or not.